Off Limits poster

 The inciting incident occurs at 13 minutes when A Vietnamese prostitute is found brutally murdered, and the case is assigned to McGriff and Perkins despite clear signs of high-level involvement and institutional resistance..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat The investigators identify their prime suspect - a respected Colonel - but realize the military will never allow them to arrest him, transforming their mission from solving the case to finding a way to achieve justice outside official channels., fundamentally raising what's at risk.
+Of particular interest, this crucial beat The investigators identify their prime suspect - a respected Colonel - but realize the military will never allow them to arrest him, transforming their mission from solving the case to finding a way to achieve justice outside official channels., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 McGriff and Perkins realize they must act outside the law to stop the Colonel, synthesizing their investigative skills with the brutal realities of the war zone to take justice into their own hands., demonstrating the transformation achieved throughout the journey.